Should We Still Organize Corporate Hackathons in the AI Era?

 Quarter Two: Expand to a broader scope or additional business areas.
 Apply lessons learned from the first event.
 Begin establishing AI tool kits and training resources.

-Quarter Three onward: Establish a regular cadence - quarterly at minimum, monthly for larger organizations.
+Quarter Three onward: Establish a regular cadence — quarterly at minimum, monthly for larger organisations.
 Vary themes to cover all three innovation categories over time.
 Build a community of past participants who can mentor future teams.

-The organizations that build this capacity now - this systematic ability to ideate, prototype, and evaluate AI-driven opportunities across their entire workforce - will hold a significant advantage as AI capabilities continue to evolve.
+The organisations that build this capacity now — this systematic ability to ideate, prototype, and evaluate AI-driven opportunities across their entire workforce — will hold a significant advantage as AI capabilities continue to evolve.
 Those that wait will find themselves playing catch-up in an increasingly fast-moving landscape.

 The time to start is now.
 Your next corporate hackathon should be on the calendar within the month.